 (1) Wherever the term “Administrator” is used in the federal rules referred to in this article, the term “Executive Officer of the California Air Resources Board” or “Executive Officer” shall be substituted.

-(2) Wherever the term “EPA” is used in the federal rules referred to in this article, the term “California Air Resources Board” or “ARB” shall be substituted.
+(2) Wherever the term “EPA” is used in the federal rules referred to in this article, the term “California Air Resources Board” or “CARB” shall be substituted.

 (3) In cases where the owner and operator of a facility or a supplier are not the same party, the operator is responsible for compliance with this article.